 I am apparently on a kick of making food that I would normally buy: almond milk, marmalade, and now I have a batch of vanilla extract that’s just about finished!
 Ever wondered how to make vanilla extract?
 It’s super simple!

 The recipe takes a long time to steep, but most of that time is just waiting, not active cooking, and it doesn’t take much effort to whip up a big batch of the stuff.
-Normally, vanilla extract comes in those tiny bottles, but my recipe makes a whole pint of the stuff in just a few simple steps!
+Normally, vanilla extract comes in those tiny bottles, but my recipe makes a whole pint of extract in just a few simple steps!
 Ready?

 How to Make Vanilla Extract